Finance has always been a key part of every company. In the past, finance roles mostly focused on accounting and taxes.

 The Demand for CR&I Professionals

-CR&I professionals help ensure that failing or struggling companies get the best deal from creditors, suppliers, etc. They also help ensure that creditors get good results, whether the company is rescued or liquidated.
+CR&I professionals help struggling companies get the best outcomes from creditors, suppliers, and other stakeholders.
+They also ensure that creditors receive fair results, whether a company is rescued or liquidated.

 Role and responsibilities

-- Assess and develop options based on financial analyses of client forecasts and business plans
+- Assessing and developing options based on financial analysis of forecasts and business plans

-- Identify ways to reduce costs and improve cash flow forecasts
+- Identifying ways to cut costs and improve cash flow

-- Restructure the balance sheet to find alternative sources of capital
+- Restructuring the balance sheet to find alternative capital sources

-- Ensure that all internal and statutory deadlines are met
+- Ensuring all internal and statutory deadlines are met

 Key skills and competencies required